 Discussion of the Results

 The appropriate supervisor must meet with each faculty member to discuss the results of Post-TR.
 Each faculty member must receive a letter documenting the summary of the findings of the Post-TR.
-In the event of an unsuccessful Post-TR the letter must also include next steps, due process rights, and the potential ramifications if the faculty member does not remediate or demonstrate substantive progress towards remediation in the areas identified as unsatisfactory.
+In the event of an unsuccessful Post-TR the letter must also include next steps, due process rights, and the potential ramifications if the faculty member does not remediate or demonstrate substantive progress towards remediation in the areas identified as unsatisfactory (1 or a 2 on the common Likert Scale).
 The Post-TR committee chair, the immediate supervisor, and the Post-TR candidate must acknowledge receipt of the report by signing the Post-TR committee report.
 Signing the report does not represent acceptance of the Post-TR committee's conclusions by the Post-TR candidate.
 The faculty member can provide a written rebuttal that will be attached to the final document, however, no action is required by the appropriate supervisor.

 Appeal of the Results of Post-Tenure Review

-The faculty member will have 10 working days after seeing the Post-TR Report to file the written appeal.
-The written appeal should specifically state the basis for the appeal and provide documentation to support that appeal.
+The faculty member will have five (5) working days after seeing the Post-TR Report to file the written appeal.
+The written appeal should specifically state the factual basis for the appeal and provide documentation to support that appeal.
 The appeal process would begin with the department chairperson or the immediate supervisor of the faculty member.
 If the matter cannot be resolved by a discussion between the faculty member and the chair, the faculty member could then appeal to the dean of the appropriate college.
 This appeal should be submitted to the dean with appropriate notice to the department chairperson or supervisor that the appeal is taking place.
 Upon receipt of an appeal from a faculty member, the dean will schedule conferences to discuss the appeal with (1) the appealing faculty member and (2) with the supervisor of that faculty member.
-The dean shall, within 10 working days, make a decision on the validity of the appeal and inform the faculty member and department chairperson whether the appeal has been upheld or denied.
+The dean shall, within five (5) working days, make a decision on the validity of the appeal and inform the faculty member and department chairperson whether the appeal has been upheld or denied.

-Upon receipt of the decision of the dean, if the faculty member still is in disagreement with the decision, the faculty member may appeal to the Provost within 10 working days of receipt of the dean's decision.
+Upon receipt of the decision of the dean, if the faculty member still is in disagreement with the decision, the faculty member may appeal to the Provost within five (5) working days of receipt of the dean's decision.
 The Provost checks to ensure that the process for the appeal was handled appropriately.
 Should the Provost determine that due process was not provided, they will refer the matter back to the college dean for resolution.
-The Provost shall conclude their review within 5 working days.
+The Provost shall conclude their review within five (5) working days.

 Outcomes & Consequences of Post Tenure Review